sbacky/django-practice/README.md

 Step 4: Forms and Submissions

-In the fourth part, use Django forms on top of an existing model to setup form for creating a Message.
+In the fourth part, use Django forms on top of an Messages model to setup form for creating a Message.
 Build back-end to handle more HTTP POST request submissions so that users can post their text-based messages.

 14. Create and render Django forms from your Messages model - COMPLETED
 15. Prevent double submissions and display helpful error messages - COMPLETED